 Debt Service Fund

 Coppell's Debt Service Fund is used to account for the accumulation of financial resources for the payment of principal, interest and related costs for general long-term debt paid primarily from taxes levied by the City.
-Debt – typically in the form of Certificates of Obligation – is issued as needed to provide for quality of life improvements and projects.
+Debt – typically in the form of Certificates of Obligation – is issued as needed to provide for infrastructure improvements and public safety projects.

-Per the City's Charter and State and Federal law, the City uses debt to finance the construction, acquisition or renovation of infrastructure that will improve the quality of life of residents, as determined by the City Council.
+Per the City's Charter and State and Federal law and with City Council approval, the City uses debt to finance the construction, acquisition or renovation of infrastructure.
 The City may also issue bonds to refinance existing debt when there is an opportunity to obtain a better interest rate and decrease interest expense.
 The City does not issue debt – or use any proceeds from issuing debt – to finance operations or for normal maintenance.

 Debt Refinancing and Repayment